SainsburyWellcomeCentre/lasagna/lasagna/ingredients/readme.txt

 is a class and each class is defined by a single Python file in this directory.

-All classes must descriptive lowercase names.
+All classes must be descriptive lowercase names.